 Humble Warrior, also known as Baddha Virabhadrasana, is a Warrior I variation that adds a deep hip opener and shoulder stretch.
 To get into this pose, you’ll start with the same leg position as Warrior I.

 Then, interlace your fingers behind your back and fold forward, bringing your shoulder towards the inside of your front knee and reaching your arms up to the ceiling.
 This pose requires a good deal of shoulder flexibility to clasp your hands behind your back, so if this is difficult for you, consider using a yoga strap to hold onto.

 Whether you use your hands or a strap, be sure to bend forward as much as you need to feel the stretch in your shoulders and hips.
 With regular practice, Humble Warrior can help to increase flexibility in your hips, shoulders, and back, and build strength in your legs.

 Reverse Warrior is a variation of Warrior II that involves reaching the front arm up and bending backwards, while sliding the other hand down along the leg.
 To get into this pose, start with the legs in Warrior II position with your hips facing the long side of the mat.

 Flip your front palm up towards the ceiling, and lean back into the bend, allowing your gaze to follow your front hand.
 The other hand should slide down along the leg, adding an extra stretch to the side body.

 Reverse Warrior helps to build strength in the legs and arms, while also stretching the hips, groins, and side body.
 As you practice this pose, be sure to keep your front knee facing forward and your hips point on the same level, to avoid any strain on your lower back.

 6. Warrior with Chair

-Warrior II and Reverse Warrior are two yoga poses that translate well into chair yoga.
-These modifications are great for people with limited mobility/strength or when you want to do yoga at work.
+Warrior II and Reverse Warrior are two of the many yoga poses that can be adapted for chair yoga.
+These modifications are great for individuals who have limited mobility or strength, or for those who want to practice yoga in the workplace.